JakobRogstadius/MOSTACHI/README.md

 - `obj` is created by the build system (not in the repository)
 - `out` is created by the build system (not in the repository)

-If you want to store data in other locations, edit `ChargingInfrastructurePlanning/Commons/paths.xml` to match your local file system.
+If you want to store data in other locations, edit `/MOSTACHI/Commons/paths.xml` to match your local file system.
 By default, it points at the `short` dataset.

+## Configuration

+There are no command-line arguments to the programs.
+File paths are specified in `/MOSTACHI/Commons/paths.xml`.

+Building the code should copy `paths.xml` to the output `bin` directory.
+If it does not, copy it manually.

+## How to build and run the code from Visual Studio 2022 under Windows

+Download and install Visual Studio 2022 Community Edition (or later) and the .Net SDK version 6.0 (or later).

+Load `MOSTACHI.sln` in Visual Studio.

+Edit /Commons/paths.xml to match your local directory.

-### How to build and run the code from the command line under Linux
+## How to build and run the code from the command line under Linux

 If you have installed the .NET SDK for Linux you can use the `dotnet` command to build code and publish the resulting executable (publishing is the .NET equivalent to the `make install` that Linux users are familiar with).
 The commands will be: